Human Pup Play

 Safety, consent & law

 The practice is legal and benign between consenting adults.
 Responsible practice emphasises negotiation, safewords, and aftercare, with attention to breathing, comfort, and circulation whenever hoods, restraint, or gear are involved.
+Because a pup in role is not speaking, and because mitts remove the use of the hands, partners commonly agree a non-verbal safe signal — dropping a held object, or a fixed number of taps — so that stopping never depends on breaking character.
 A clear, shared understanding underpins it: the role is symbolic human role-play, entirely separate from any interest in or contact with real animals.

 - Animal Role-Play50/100Zoomimetic Role-Play · Identity & TransformationA consensual adult role-play in which a person adopts the persona, body language, and headspace of an animal (most often a puppy, kitten, or pony) frequently within a power-exchange dynamic with a handler.
 It is humans playing animals and has no connection to real animals or zoophilia.50